‘Days Of Our Lives’ Spoilers: Chloe & Stefan Grow Close, Gabi Asks Brady For Help

 Jennifer is now also furious that Jack and Eve would blurt out such as scandalous and private family matter to the entire city of Salem, and also while on television.

-Days of our Lives fans will see Jen start to come to terms with the fact that Jack is no longer the man she married, and that Eve has her hooks in him deeper than she thought.
+Days of Our Lives fans will see Jen start to come to terms with the fact that Jack is no longer the man she married, and that Eve has her hooks in him deeper than she thought.

 In the latest #DAYS, Jack and JJ bond after the wedding. https://t.co/ZsCmioRrzb pic.twitter.com/pb2zdY27EN